airfair/frontend-tech-test/README.md

 ## Expected time frame

-We voluntarily do not set an exact time frame for this test.
-Please don't take too much time to do it, at least not more than 4 hours.
+There is no set time frame for this test.
+We want to be respectful of your time so please try and limit yourself to no more than 4 hours

 ## Test result